 Anthea, who even now is fighting off the Higher Power inside her that threatens to consume her very Being.

 When she speaks, her voice is hoarse and croaking.
-It reminds you of something called cigarettes.
-“I called the King in the Mountain back to this world.
-I did it.
-We’re saved.”
+It reminds me of something called cigarettes.
+“You’re not supposed to be here.
+This was a mistake.
+I’m sorry.”

-The weight of these words collapses you.
-And if it wasn’t so dark, perhaps you would’ve noticed when you lost consciousness.
+The weight of these words collapses me.
+And if it wasn’t so dark, perhaps I would’ve noticed when I lost consciousness.